Average Emails Per Day for Knowledge Workers (2026 Data)

 | Stress rating (1-10) | Current average | -1 to -2 points | Weekly self-report |

 ""Once we had the arrival of email in the workplace, it very quickly gave rise to a really new way of organizing large groups of people to work together.
-It's what I call the hyperactive hive mind." - Cal Newport
+It's what I call the hyperactive hive mind." โ Cal Newport, Associate Professor of Computer Science at Georgetown University and author of Deep Work and A World Without Email

 - Mistake 1: treating one benchmark as universal across all roles and teams.